GM07/Drone-cartographer/README.md

 ```
 The minimum required version of docker-composed is 1.25.* unless you are using nvidia-docker then you must at least install version 1.29.*

-Here is the documentation for the installation : https://docs.docker.com/compose/install/
+Additional information about the installation is provided:[Docker-Compose documentation](https://docs.docker.com/compose/install/)

 ## Launching the project